-The financial statements have been prepared on the historical cost basis, as modified by the revaluation of certain financial assets and liabilities and investment properties measured at fair value through profit or loss.
+The financial statements have been prepared on the historical cost basis, as modified by the revaluation of certain financial assets and liabilities and investment properties measured at fair value through income and expenditure.
+Although not obliged to comply with the Statement of Recommended Practice (Charities SORP in accordance with FRS102, effective January 2015), because it provides a best practice approach in respect of accounting and reporting, the company consider that all material aspects have been implemented in the 2021 Financial Statement.